-Dundas is a privately held company with approximately 100 employees headquartered in Toronto, Canada.
 Founded in 1992, Dundas began building its reputation as an innovator in visualization software with its ‘Chart’ product, which it sold to Microsoft in 2007.
-In 2014, Dundas launched itself into the market for all-in-one BI platforms with the first release of Dundas BI, a full-featured and modern analytics and BI platform.
+Dundas BI was released in 2014 and launched the vendor into the market for all-in-one BI & analytics platforms.
+In 2022, insightsoftware acquired Dundas to extend its offering for embedded analytics, especially targeting software vendors that want to embed analytics into their offering.

 User & Use Cases

-Dashboards and interactive analytics applications are Dundas’ predominant use case, which aligns with the vendor’s origins as a provider of solutions to build tailor-made dashboards.
-Beyond these two applications, both reporting and data analysis are a continuous use case for most customers.
-Advanced analytics can be expected to be used more often in the future, as reported by 57 percent of users.
+Dashboards and interactive analytics applications are Dundas’ predominant use case, which aligns with the vendor’s origins as a specialist for interactive dashboard provision.
+Consequently, 100 percent of business users consume these dashboards and reports, which are often created by dedicated developers.
+Both reporting and data analysis are a continuous use case for most customers, while advanced analytics capabilities are less frequently used.

-The product’s prime audience consists of mid-sized companies (47 percent).
-We also see increasing traction among large organizations (23 percent), which are often addressed via a strong OEM channel.
-With strengths in operational dashboards and embedded solutions, we expect Dundas to continue serving companies of all sizes with its analytics and BI platform.
+The product’s prime audience consists of mid-sized companies (41 percent).
+We also see significant traction among large organizations (28 percent).
+With strengths in operational dashboards and embedded solutions, we expect Dundas to continue serving companies of all sizes with its BI and analytics platform.

 Current vs. planned use